Lifars/MantOS/README.md

 ### Lightweight package

 MantOS is both tiny and undemanding.
-Our goal is to allow investigators to carry MantOS around with them everywhere they go.
-This means being convenient enough to meet the needs of someone who works on many different machines.
+Our goal is to provide investigators with an operating system that is convenient enough to meet the needs of someone who works on multiple machines.
 Total installation size is around 3 Gigabytes and takes a short amount of time to install.
-Since MantOS is easy on system resources you can even use it on older machines.
+Since MantOS is easy on system resources it functions on older machines.
 MantOS can be deployed via live CD, flashdrive, or full OS installation.

 ### Gratis and F/OSS

-MantOS is free in both senses of the word.
-There is no charge for the distribution, just download it and go.
+There is no charge for the distribution of MantOS, just download it and go.
 Want to customize your MantOS installation?
 We provide the very code base we use to you, hassle free and also of no charge.
-Why do we do this?
-Because we believe in a forensic community that builds together.
+We provide MantOS for free because we believe in a forensic community that builds together.
 Help us make MantOS the best solution it could possibly be.

-### High end and fast support
+### Fast, high end support

-The MantOS team here at LIFARS can provide full enterprise level support and response.
+The MantOS team at LIFARS can provide full enterprise level support and response.
 Our team is here is listen to your needs and wants, including adding device or tool support or giving instructions on deployment or response.
-24x7 support calling is possible in our Premier Support to ensure your team is able to respond any time of day.
+24/7 support calling is possible in our Premier Support to ensure our team is able to respond any time of day.

-## Support

-Please contact us by e-mailing info@lifars.com or by calling 212-222-7061.

 ## [](https://github.com/google/rekall#licensing-and-copyright)Licensing and Copyright